nathangreen2021/cloudmanagement-integrations/AWS/Custom_Reports/Readme.md

  ## Troubleshooting:
 If the Report Runs but it’s, empty or the workflow fails.
-Make sure the PowerShell Module is Installed,Report path is correct then Download the Commander diagnostic Package from ```Help > Support``` latest Entries are at the bottom of the file.
+Make sure the PowerShell Module is Installed, Report path is correct then Download the Commander diagnostic Package from ```Help > Support``` latest Entries are at the bottom of the commander.log file.

 _______